Air Quality Monitoring

 Below is a list of current air monitoring stations in Spokane County.
 Select a station to get more information.

-- Augusta Avenue & Fiske Street, measures fine particles (PM2.5) and coarse particles (PM10)
+- Augusta Avenue & Fiske Street, measures fine (PM2.5) and coarse (PM10) particles

-- Greenbluff, measures ozone (O3) during ozone season (May-Sept)
+- Greenbluff, Ecology operated site, measures ozone (O3) during ozone season (May-Sept)

-- Monroe Street & Wellesley Avenue, state site, measures PM2.5
+- Monroe Street & Wellesley Avenue, Ecology-operated site, measures PM2.5

-- Turnbull National Wildlife Refuge, measures ozone and coarse particles (PM10)
+- Turnbull National Wildlife Refuge, measures O3 (May-Sept) and PM10